 High environmental standards – We have more forest land certified environmentally sustainable than any comparable jurisdiction in the world.
 This offers a major competitive advantage in markets where consumers expect certified (“green”) forest products, including Europe, the United States, Japan, and China.

-Positive business climate – We create a competitive business environment with our focus on low taxes, streamlined regulations, and industry incentives.
+Positive business climate – We create a competitive business environment with our focus on competitive tax rates, streamlined regulations, and industry incentives.

-Research and development – Our research, technology, and innovation endeavours have the ability to unlock the potential of forest products previously considered unusable.
+Research and development – Our research, technology, and innovation initiatives are unlocking the potential of forest products previously considered unusable.

 Low energy costs – We offer clean, reliable hydroelectricity at some of the lowest rates in North America, lowering the cost of forestry operations.

 Innovation in new products – Our centres of excellence conduct research and develop advanced technologies to expand the range of wood products and the efficient use of wood.
 These include engineered wood products, new building systems, biochemicals, and bioenergy alternatives.
 Our bioenergy industry is turning forest residues into clean power.